Belize

 Fermentations Style: Box

-Quality Practices: Temperature monitoring during fermentation & cut tests during fermentation
+Quality Practices: Temperature monitoring during fermentation, cut tests during fermentation

 Hand Sorting: Yes